enigma424242/C-/README.md

 # C-
-Just some small projects I've been working on in Visual Studio.
+Just some small projects that I've been working on in Visual Studio.